Taqwa: Hadith

 The Prophet (peace and blessings of Allah be upon him) said in the Farewell Hajj speech, "People!
 Your Lord is One.
-Your Father is One.
 You are all created from Adam and Adam from the soil.
-Those among you who are most pious and God-fearing are the most honorable in the sight of Allah.
+Those among you who are most pious and conscious of God are the most honorable in the sight of Allah.
 No Arab is superior to a non-Arab except in Taqwa." ./O people!
-Verily your Lord is one and your father (Adam) is one.
-An Arab is not better than a non-Arab and a non-Arab is not better than an Arab; a red man is not better than a black man and A black man is no better than a red man—except in Taqwa (Consciousness about Allah)…”
+Verily your Lord is one.
+An Arab is not better than a non-Arab and a non-Arab is not better than an Arab; a red man is not better than a black man and a black man is no better than a red man—except in Taqwa (Consciousness about Allah)…”